-12.2 Present Institutional Framework for Action on Climate Change
+31.2 Present Institutional Framework for Action on Climate Change

 The MoEF is the focal ministry for all work on climate change in Bangladesh, including international negotiations.
 The Government of Bangladesh recognizes the need to strengthen their institutions to respond effectively to the enormous challenges of climate change.
 A National Steering Committee on Climate Change has been established to coordinate and facilitate national actions on climate change.
-A Climate Change Secretariat has been set up in the MoEFCC, to support the National Steering Committee on Climate Change Cell under the MoEF supports the mainstreaming of climate change into national development planning and has developed a network of 34 'focal points' in different government agencies, research and other organizations.
-Figure 12-1 presents the Organizational Chart for Climate Change Action Plan.
+A Climate Change Secretariat has been set up in the MoEFCC, to support the National Steering Committee on Climate Change.
+It is working with climate change cells in all ministries.
+The Climate Change Cell under the MoEF supports the mainstreaming of climate change into national development planning and has developed a network of 34 'focal points' in different government agencies, research and other organizations.
+Figure 31-1 presents the Organizational Chart for Climate Change Action Plan.

-Figure 12-1: Climate Change Action Plan Organizational Chart
+Figure 31-1: Climate Change Action Plan Organizational Chart

-12.3 Adaptation to Climate Change
+31.3 Adaptation to Climate Change

-The BCCSAP, updated in 2009, sets out the adaptation needs of the country by priority areas, as summarized in Table 12-2.
+The BCCSAP, updated in 2009, sets out the adaptation needs of the country by priority areas, as summarized in Table 31-2.

 Salinity is a major problem in the region which has been increasing over the years due to climate change.
-Salinity condition in the project area is presented in Figure 12-2.
+Salinity condition in the project area is presented in Figure 31-2.
 A community-led strategy is sometimes a better option because it is local village people who are often the real experts on climate change.
 Rather than implementing highly technical, expensive and outsider-led interventions that have not been tested in the field conditions, priority should be given to using and modifying traditional coping mechanisms developed in the communities in Bangladesh and around the world.
 In saline areas this may involve using ancient local technologies such as the huge locally fired clay pots that harvest and store rainwater from roofs, the selection of saline-tolerant rice varieties that have traditionally been cultivated by the sea, or belts of salt-tolerant trees such as mangroves planted along coastal areas to prevent saline intrusion.

 Coastal vulnerability usually differs for different communities living in different parts of the coastal belt.
 Payra-Kuakata region is particularly vulnerable to cyclones associated with tidal surge mainly in pre-monsoon months of April-May and post-monsoon months of October-November.
-Figure 12-3 and Figure 12-4 show the cyclone affected zones in different Upazilas of the region.
+Figure 31-3 and Figure 31-4 show the cyclone affected zones in different Upazilas of the region.